-Graduate Legal Studies accepts applications throughout the year on a rolling basis.
+GLS accepts applications throughout the year on a rolling basis.
 Applicants to all programs are urged to apply as soon as possible for best consideration.
 However, we will continue to accept students to individual programs until all seats are filled for the upcoming term.

+We are unable to process incomplete applications, so please ensure that all required materials are assembled before submitting your application.
+All materials listed below must be submitted together by the listed application deadlines.
 Students should be notified of an admissions decision within 4-6 weeks upon receipt of a complete application.

 Admission is highly selective.
 The admissions committee will conduct a holistic review of each applicant.
 The committee reserves the right to request additional information from the applicant, including an interview via Skype, telephone, or in person, if feasible.